jrodewig/wanderahead.github.io/_posts/2025-04-05-discover-orlando-beyond-the-theme-park.md

 Halloween curse in a churchyard.
 In the Budapest Express room, you're a detective on a train where a murder has been committed and you must find whodunit.
 Want a tip to beating this highly immersive room?
 Think like a sleuth as you consider your suspects.
-It’s your only hope of cracking the case.
+It's your only hope of cracking the case.

 Escapology is off International Drive near SeaWorld and Aquatica.
-If you venture a little further west, past Animal Kingdom, you’ll find a more laidback entertainment venue at the [Orlando Cat Cafe](https://www.orlandocatcafe.com/).
+If you venture a little further west, past Animal Kingdom, you'll find a more laidback entertainment venue at the [Orlando Cat Cafe](https://www.orlandocatcafe.com/).
 For a nominal fee, you can enter the feline hangout, stocked with comfortable seats (for humans) and climbing trees and hidey holes (for cats).
 You can pet